apache/activemq-artemis/docs/user-manual/en/address-settings.md

 is `0` (delete immediately).
 The broker's `address-queue-scan-period` controls how often (in milliseconds) addresses are scanned for potential deletion.
 Use `-1` to disable scanning.
 The default scan value is `30000`.

+`auto-delete-addresses-skip-usage-check`.
+An address will only be auto-deleted by default if it has actually been "used."
+An address is considered "used" if any queues have been created on it during its life.
+However, there are use-cases where it's useful to skip this check.
+When set to `true` it is **imperative** to also set `auto-delete-addresses-delay` to a value greater than `0` otherwise addresses may be deleted almost immediately after being created.
+In this case the address will be deleted based on when it was created rather then when it was last "used."
+Default is `false`.

 `config-delete-addresses`.
 How the broker should handle addresses deleted on config reload, by delete policy: `OFF` or `FORCE`.
 Default is `OFF`.
 Read more